fbpx

 Frequently Asked Questions

-1. You need to know that your financial advisor is always working in your best interests – and only your best interests!
+You need to know that your financial advisor is always working in your best interests – and only your best interests!
 Our staff prides themselves on their integrity, in where all services provided are in your financial best interests.
 In fact, we have a legal obligation to do just that (called a “Fiduciary Duty”).
 Our fee structure is totally transparent, and we freely share it with you.
 Any potential conflict of interest is disclosed prior to your making any decision.
 Bottom line: Our fundamental commitment is to you and your financial well-being.

-We don’t do it all ourselves in-house.
-At Townsend, our focus is on your financial plan and investments.
-However, we understand the bigger picture.
+Your overall financial picture includes more than just a plan for your financial investments.
+At Townsend we work hard at guiding you through all aspects of your financial plan – which includes your estate plan, risk management, tax information, Social Security and Medicare along with health insurance during retirement.
 Our goal is to educate and prepare you for all aspects of your retirement years.
-Townsend works diligently to have clients understand how all elements of their plan have to be in place in order to avoid any devastating financial surprises in the future.
+Townsend works diligently to have clients understand how all elements of their plan have to be in place in order to help avoid any devastating financial surprises in the future.
 We have relationships with professionals in all the above disciplines who are eager to direct you through each retirement tangent, helping you to create another rock-solid long-term plan.

 If you want or need to earn more than what you might make in a bank savings account or CD, you will encounter some level of risk and volatility.
 You can minimize this risk/volatility by how you are diversified between various asset classes but you can’t eliminate it.